-These methods are legal for taking game and nongame fish throughout the year, statewide, unless restricted under "Special Area Regulations" in the Appendix.
+These methods are legal for taking game and nongame fish throughout the year, statewide, unless restricted under "Public Fishing Waters" special regulations on page 28.

-Rod and Reel: A person may use up to seven rods while fishing unless restricted further under "Special Area Regulations."
+Rod and Reel: A person may use up to seven rods while fishing unless restricted further under "Public Fishing Waters" special regulations.

-Trotline/Throwlines: Trotlines/ throwlines are restricted to no more than three lines and 100 hooks per person.
+Trotline/Throwlines: Trotlines/throwlines are restricted to no more than three lines and 100 hooks per person.